dso-toolkit/dso-toolkit/packages/core/src/components/highlight-box/readme.md

 - Green
 - Grey with border
 - White with Dropshadow
-- Grey with Banner Image
+- With Banner Image
-- White with border
+- With border
-- Yellow met icon
+- With icon
 - Yellow

 <!-- Auto Generated Below -->